jherax/array-sort-by/README.md

 $ yarn run build
 ```

-This command will lint the code with [ESLint](http://eslint.org/docs/user-guide/getting-started) and after that
+This command will lint the code with [ESLint](http://eslint.org/docs/user-guide/getting-started) and transpile the source files from `src/` to `dist/` as an [UMD](http://davidbcalhoun.com/2014/what-is-amd-commonjs-and-umd/) with [Babel](https://babeljs.io/).
+It also generates the minified and source map files.
-it will transpile with [Babel](https://babeljs.io/) the ES2015 Module in `src/` folder to an UMD ES5 Module in `dist/`
-and finally it will generate the minified and source map files.

 ## Versioning